Plan Your Visit

 - Strike out on our Scenic Trail (0.5 miles).
 This trail is perfect for younger hikers, with views of the lake as you stroll under shady post oaks.

 - The Birdwatching Trail is short but sweet (0.7 miles).
 Take a break on our shaded wildlife observation platform and look for bald eagles, otters and beavers that frequent the area year-round.
-Grab a bird list and borrow binoculars at headquarters for an even better view!
+Download a bird list and bring binoculars for an even better view.

 - Stop by the historic Chancellor Union Cemetery to learn about the area history.